 I'm in Engineering and I want to take a CS course, what do I do?

-Students in Engineering who wish to take CS courses must wait until the second week of the term.
-See the full FAQ 78 for guidelines.
+Students in Engineering who wish to take CS courses must wait until the second week of the term and if there is still space available.
+See the full FAQ 78 for guidelines and eligibility requirements.